reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

 Next we need to create the AnnotationProcessor class which will process all POJOs in the Core class which have the @Builder annotation applied to them.
 The main Class in the Annotation Processor module is BuilderProcessor which extends AbstractProcessor.
-This is a class provided by the java.lang.annotations package which provides all the core functionality which we extend and add custom functionality to.
+This is an abstract class provided by the java.lang.annotations package which provides all the core functionality which we extend and add custom functionality to.

 ```java
 package com.reflectoring.annotation.processor;